Minimal regular models of quadratic twists of genus two curves: Minimal regular models of quadratic twists

 \subsection{$\CC_k$ is smooth and $L/K$ is tamely ramified}

-The following result can be found in \cite{Liumodelesminimaux}.
-It describes the ramification of the field extension $L/K$, see Proposition \ref{prop:fieldextension}, and its degree if the special fiber of the stable model is smooth. \begin{Proposition} Assume that $\CC_k$ is smooth.
-The point $\overline{\omega}$ is ramified if and only if $A_5\ne 0$ and $a_0^{20}J_{10}A_5^{-6}\in\mathfrak{m}$.
-Moreover, the morphism $C\to \PP_K^1$ is ramified above some rational point $x_0\in \PP_K^1$.
+The following result can be found as \cite[Proposition 4.1.2 and Th\'{e}or\`{e}me 1]{Liumodelesminimaux}.
+It describes the ramification of the field extension $L/K$, see Proposition \ref{prop:fieldextension}, and its degree if the special fiber of the stable model is smooth.